Foreign investors warn China e-trading proposal could sink Stock Connect

-HONG KONG Draft rules to curb high-speed trading blamed for China's summer stock market crash could kill off billions of dollars of investment into China, global banks and investors have told Chinese regulators in a letter.
+HONG KONG, Nov 12 Draft rules to curb high-speed trading blamed for China's summer stock market crash could kill off billions of dollars of investment into China, global banks and investors have told Chinese regulators in a letter.

 Industry participants who signed off on the letter said it warned Chinese regulators that the proposals would inadvertently sabotage major investment channels worth around $160 billion, including the Stock Connect scheme, one year old next week, which links the Hong Kong and Shanghai bourses.